michellee-wang/sync-ml-api/README.md

 Add MIDI files to `midi_songs/`.
 The repo references a corpus of lo-fi and jazz-style MIDI; you can use your own.
 Run the data prep (see `lofi/data.py` / training flow) to produce `data/notes` for training.

-this dataset is from kaggle# sync-ml-api
+this dataset is from kaggle
-# sync-ml-api
-# sync-ml-api
-# sync-ml-api
-# sync-ml-api
-# sync-ml-api